German exports rise, output falls slightly in November

-BERLIN, Jan 7 (Reuters) - German exports grew in November despite persisting supply bottlenecks in manufacturing, and industrial output fell slightly, data showed on Friday.
+BERLIN, Jan 7 (Reuters) - German exports grew in November despite persisting supply bottlenecks in manufacturing, as imports and industrial output both fell, data showed on Friday.

+The mixed data reflect the German economy's struggles to overcome the bottlenecks as well as restrictions introduced to contain a spreading fourth wave of the coronavirus driven by the Omicron variant.

 A Reuters poll had pointed to a 0.2% decrease in exports and a 1.7% decrease in imports.